-Aishwarya Rai sends Amitabh and Jaya Bachchan “love, health and happiness” on their 45th wedding anniversary
+Aishwarya Rai sends Amitabh and Jaya Bachchan ‘love, health and happiness’ on their 45th wedding anniversary

-Amitabh and Jaya Bachchan, one of Bollywood’s most loved couples, celebrated their 45th wedding anniversary yesterday.
+Amitabh and Jaya Bachchan celebrated their 45th wedding anniversary yesterday.
 While Big B took to Twitter to share a vintage picture with his wife, his daughter-in-law Aishwarya Rai also posted an adorable photo of the family on Instagram.
 Her caption read, “✨Happyyy Anniversary Pa n Ma✨ 💐 Love, Health and Happiness always God Bless 💝🤗🌈.”

 Abhishek Bachchan also wished his parents on social media yesterday.
 He shared a throwback photo of Big B and Jaya Bachchan from the sets of Abhimaan and captioned it, “I wish that both of you continue to laugh and love for the next 45 years too.
 Happy 45th anniversary Ma and Pa.
 I love you.”